 Reclaimed brick is a great and cost-efficient way to add beauty to your favorite space.
-Here are 5 fun ideas to get you well on your way to a more beautiful home with plenty of personality to boot…
+There are numerous reclaimed brick weekend projects you can try with antique pavers.
+Here are 5 fun brick project ideas to get you well on your way to a more beautiful home with plenty of personality to boot…

 Faux Hearth and Chalkboard Fireplace